shrinidhi99/set-associative-hash-fq-codel-ns-3/Doc/fq-codel.rst

 Application of Set Associative Hash
 ========
 Set Associative Hash is best used when the number of flows is fewer than the number of queues.
 As quoted in the FqCodel RFC “based on analytical equations for hash collision probabilities, for 100 flows, the probability of no collision is 90.78%...For a 4-way associative hash with the same number of total queues, the probability of no collisions for 100 flows is 99.93%, while for an 8-way associative hash, it is ~100%.”
-Furthermore, this module can be used when CAKE is being implementeded in ns-3.
+Furthermore, this module can be used when CAKE is being implemented in ns-3.